1jour1vin

 value for money

 "This sweet wine immediately captivates with its intense, brilliant straw-yellow color.
-The nose displays complexity and concentration through intense aromas of candied fruit, raisins and dried apricots, quince, and caramelized apple.
-The palate is perfectly velvety, offering a perfect marriage of richness, opulence, and acidity, all enhanced by a very pleasant bitterness with hints of candied orange zest.
-The long, fresh, intense finish is the final convincing touch."
+The nose displays complexity and concentration through intense aromas of candied fruit, raisins, dried apricots, quince, and caramelized apple.
+The palate, velvety to perfection, offers the perfect marriage of richness, opulence, and acidity, all enhanced by a very pleasant bitterness with hints of candied orange zest.
+The long, fresh, and intense finish is the final touch that wins you over.”
 (Le Guide Hachette des Vins 2021)

 Rated site